-Blocking Knits – 3 Ways To Reshape Your Knitting
+Blocking Knits – How To Block Knitting Guide

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see blocking knits – 3 ways to reshape your knitting.
+In this post, you will see the blocking knits – How to block knitting guide.

 Blocking your finished knitted projects is of course always a good idea to make sure the finished piece looks how it should.

-Any garment especially should be blocked before you seam it together.
+Any garment, like a sweater, especially should be blocked before you seam it together.

 What Is Blocking?